Basic concepts¶

 E0.088 ^

-Additional warning messages can be present to notify events that you should be aware of, but that do not cause a failure.
+Additional warning messages may be present to notify events that you should be aware of, but that may not cause a failure.
 An example of such warnings is trying to remove a non-existent element from a manifest or trying to introduce a duplicate one.

-Once you have solved all the errors, you should be able to examine the returned manifest.
-In order to confirm that Manifest Edit processing has happened and is the one you expect, the edited manifest includes an extended XML comment field, reporting the exact .yaml configuration applied.
-Here is an example of how such a comment looks:
+Once errors are re-solved, it will be possible to examine the returned manifest.
+In order to confirm that Manifest Edit processing has happened as expected, the edited manifest includes an extended XML comment field, reporting the exact .yaml configuration applied.
+Here is an example of how such a comment may look:

 <?xml version="1.0" encoding="utf-8"?>